HyagoOliveira/Persistence/README.md

 ## Summary

 This package can save Serialized data, first encrypting and/or compressing it.
 You can select if you want to only encrypt, compress or use both.
-Also, you can choose witch serialization method (Json, XML, Binary) to use.
+Also, you can choose witch serialization method to use (Json, XML or Binary).

-To do it, you need first to create a **Persistence Settings** asset and use it on your Serialized class.
+To start to save/load data, you need first to create a **Persistence Settings** asset and use it on your Serialized data class.

 ## How To Use